Home Nations Series: Trophies and prizes

-BetVictor Bonus
+Home Nations Bonus

-Besides the prize money players could earn within an event, a bonus prize of £150,000 is also awarded to the player who earned the most cumulative prize money across all the Home Nations Series events.
+Besides the prize money players could earn within an event, a bonus prize (named the BetVictor Bonus under sponsorship) of £150,000 is also awarded to the Home Nations Series champion, the player who earned the most cumulative prize money across all the Home Nations Series events.
 It was initially set up under the European Series banner since the 2021-22 season, where all Home Nations Series events were included; it was until the 2024-25 season when the European Series was discontinued, and the bonus prize is now won solely based on the performance within the Home Nations Series events.